A dictionary of bankruptcy terms

 chapter 9- The chapter of the Bankruptcy Code providing for reorganization of municipalities (which includes cities and towns, as well as villages, counties, taxing districts, municipal utilities, and school districts).

 chapter 11- The chapter of the Bankruptcy Code providing (generally) for reorganization, usually involving a corporation or partnership.
-(A chapter 11 debtor usually proposes a plan of reorganization to keep its business alive and pay creditors over time.
-People in business or individuals can also seek relief in chapter 11.)
+A chapter 11 debtor usually proposes a plan of reorganization to keep its business alive and pay creditors over time.
+People in business or individuals can also seek relief in chapter 11.
+A recent amendment to chapter 11 provides a special set of procedures for small business debtors (but not individuals).

 chapter 12- The chapter of the Bankruptcy Code providing for adjustment of debts of a "family farmer," or a "family fisherman" as those terms are defined in the Bankruptcy Code.